Account settings and security

 *April 1st, 2023*

-The pricing page now shows some frequently asked questions that I hope makes everything clearer about how Phare works.
-This is a small first step to fully fledged documentation.
+The pricing page now shows some frequently asked questions that should make everything clearer about how Phare works.
+This is a small first step toward fully fledged documentation.

 ## Stress test